alkhe/fluxette/README.md

 // [actionA, actionB, actionC, actionD, actionE, actionF, actionG]
 ```

-### flux.connect
+### flux.connect([specifier], [identifier])
 `flux.connect` is a class decorator that lets you easily integrate `fluxette` into your React classes.
 It takes an optional function that makes your component state more specific.
+Your specifier does not necessarily need to subscribe to a Store, but if it does, your component will have a nice performance boost due to Store caching.
+It also takes an optional identifier ('flux' by default) that determines what key on your state it will be stored as.

 ```js
 import flux from './flux';